 The following day, before our client was able to hand in his completed application, he was terminated.
 His supervisor stated, “We are going to have to let you go.
 We just can’t have you work for the company with a felony.
 A conviction from over 10 years ago improperly convinced the employer that our client was unfit to perform his job.

 Law Office of Yuriy Moshes, P.C. filed suit on behalf of our client and after engaging in a Court-ordered mediation, the parties successfully settled the case for a significant amount.
-If you feel you have been wrongfully terminated or turned down for employment as a result of a prior conviction, please contact Law Office of Yuriy Moshes, P.C. for a free consultation at 888-445-0234.
+If you feel you have been wrongfully terminated or turned down for employment as a result of a prior conviction, please contact Law Office of Yuriy Moshes, P.C. to get an employment lawyer free consultation.